nick-ve/ncfs/README.md

 The proper "NCFS environment" may be obtained automatically by invoking the following scripts which are provided in this "ncfs" top directory :

-    ncfs.bat : To initialise the proper "NCFS environment" for Windows. ncfs.sh  : To initialise the proper "NCFS environment" for bash shells.
+    ncfs.bat    : To initialise the proper "NCFS environment" for Windows. ncfs.sh     : To initialise the proper "NCFS environment" for bash shells. ncfs-win.sh : To initialise the proper "NCFS environment" for Windows (Ubuntu) powershells, with transparent communication between the (Ubuntu) powershell (for library c.q. docs creation and job execution) and the standard Windows file system (where the NCFS source code resides).
+                  This will allow a single location for the source code (and docs) management.

 Note that after invokation of one of the above "environment setting scripts", the command prompt should be "ncfs>" to indicate that the environment has been set correctly.